RunFestRun brings you a weekend of running like no other. Whether it's your first or your thousandth - there's a run for everyone!

-For RunFestRun 2020, Crammy has carefully curated all of the weekend’s running routes around the majestic Windsor Great Park.
+For RunFestRun 2020, Crammy has carefully curated all of the weekend’s running routes.
 The other Team Captains are suspicious that this insider information might give him a head start in beating their times… but we couldn’t be more thrilled that our resident race expert and King Bee has planned the challenging, captivating and exhilarating routes for all of our RunFestRunners.

-We couldn't be more thrilled to be bringing RunFestRun to the glorious and historic grounds of Windsor Great Park for 2020.
-The extensive grounds will play host to a range of timed and non-timed running routes and races, all set to the backdrop of views of the park that you've never seen before.
+RunFestRun 2020 will play host to a range of timed and non-timed running routes and races, all set to the backdrop of beautiful views.

 With winding routes and simply stunning scenery, we can't wait to set up camp and cover some serious ground during the festival - it's set to be yet another truly unmissable weekend!